 Santa Cruz De La Sierra is unlike any other city we visited in Bolivia.
 The weather is significantly warmer, the elevation is substantially lower, and the culture is a stark contrast from the rest of the country.
 This city is an industrial hub, and there is more wealth concentrated here.
-You’ll find more European descendants and expats and less of the colorful traditional dress and loud celebrations filling the streets.
+You’ll find more European descendants and expats and an atmosphere that feels more modern and less traditional than La Paz and some other spots we visited.
 Despite the fact that some locals we encountered in other Bolivian cities didn’t have positive views of Santa Cruz De La Sierra, we did enjoy experiencing it.

 Getting There and Away

 Santa Cruz De La Sierra is a popular city to fly in and out of.
 The city has two airports.
 El Trompillo airport is the older of the two and is most frequented for domestic flights to cities like Sucre and La Paz.
 Viru Viru International Airport is Bolivia’s largest airport, and is more modern.
 There are regular international flights coming and going.
 Though this airport is a little further on the outskirts of town, there are plenty of taxis and buses that can take you into the city.

 Santa Cruz De La Sierra is the one of the most populated cities in Bolivia, so there are plenty of buses that go to and from this hub.
 You can find daily buses from Bolivian cities like Cochabamba, La Paz, and Sucre, and you can also go internationally to and from Brazil and Paraguay.
 You can stop by bus stations to purchase tickets, or you can take a look at options on TicketsBolivia.